Thesis Writer Workshops

 You will explore how to take ownership of your academic voice, strengthen your authority through argument and structure, and analyse examples of successful thesis writing.
 You will also identify ways to build confidence and sustain your writing development through the middle stages of your PhD.

-28 May 2026 - The Finishing Thesis Writer
+Book your place on 5 May session28 May 2026 - The Finishing Thesis Writer

 In the final stages of your PhD, clear, authoritative writing is more important than ever.
 This workshop is designed for PGRs preparing to (re)draft their thesis for submission.